 Have we got you hooked yet on tours to Fraser Island?
 Just wait…You haven’t seen anything yet!

-1. Seventy Five Mile Beach
+1. Seventy-Five Mile Beach

-The name says it all, this stunning stretch of beach stretches over 75 miles and runs along most of the East Coast of Fraser Island.
+The name says it all: this stunning stretch of beach stretches over 75 miles and runs along most of the East Coast of Fraser Island.

-But 75 Mile Beach is still an incredible sight that serves as the island’s National Highway, best explored in a 4WD
+But 75 Mile Beach is still an incredible sight that serves as the island’s National Highway, best explored in a 4WD bus.

 Keep your eyes out for dingoes frequently roaming around the beach.
 They may look friendly, but they are not, so keep your distance and admire from afar.

-2. Lake Mackenzie
+2. Lake McKenzie

 3. Eli Creek

 A freshwater creek that’s perfect for the whole family.
 Its waters hardly ever rise above waist height, making it a great place for a swim with the little ones.
 Floating or swimming down the creek with the current is a fun activity for all ages!
-And for those that don’t fancy getting wet, the boardwalk along the creek offers a great alternative.
+And for those who don’t fancy getting wet, the boardwalk along the creek offers a great alternative.

 4. Lake Wabby

-Located about 30 mins inland, this is our favourite place on the entire island.
+Located about 30 minutes inland, this is our favourite place on the entire island.
 Tours to Fraser Island definitely need to include a stop here!

-The sand dunes leading up to Lake Wabby are an amazing example of tall rainforests growing on sand dunes at elevations of over 200 meters – a phenomenon that can only be found on Fraser’s Island.
-Do us a favour and add Wabby Lake to your must-see Fraser Island lakes!
+The sand dunes leading up to Lake Wabby are an amazing example of tall rainforests growing on sand dunes at elevations of over 200 metres – a phenomenon that can only be found on Fraser Island.

 5. The Fraser Island Indian Head

-Located at the Northern end of the main beach, this headland is the most easterly point on Fraser Island and one of the most popular stops on tours to Fraser Island.
-You can climb up the Fraser Island Indian Head for beautiful views of the 75 Miles beach and a chance to spot some wildlife.
+You can climb up the Fraser Island Indian Head for beautiful views of the 75-mile beach and a chance to spot some wildlife.
+From here, you can see the beach and the ocean.
 Sharks, dolphins, and turtles can be easily seen from the top of Indian Head, depending on the season.

 6. Champagne Pools

-If you want to include a swim on your Fraser Island tour, this is the place to do it.
+If you want to include a swim on your day tour, this is the place to do it.
 Located between Waddy Point and the Fraser Island Indian Head, the Champagne Pools are rock pools formed by waves crashing over the rocks.
 The water in the pools is normally quite warm, making it easy to spend hours enjoying the sun and the ocean.

 7. Coloured Sands: Red Canyon & The Pinnacles